figueiredolh/figueiredolh/README.md

 <h1>Hi there, I am Henrique Figueiredo 👋</h1>

-My name is **Henrique Figueiredo**, I am 25 years old and I am graduated in **Computer Engineering**.
-I am an open person and I love learn new things, from any knowledge area.
+My name is **Henrique Figueiredo**, I am 27 years old and I am a **Computer Engineer**.
+I am person who loves learn new things, from any knowledge area.
 I'm always currently studying and discovering about **Web Development** having previous experiences in **Front-End Development** & **Back-End Development**, where I used tools for creating, prototyping and maintaining news portals and systems.
 Also, I have some experiences in clean code, design patterns and best practices of development.

 <h2>Languages and Skills</h2>